PabloPablo666/discogs_tools_refactor/README.md

 ## What this repository is

-A production-style data pipeline system that:
+A production-style data pipeline system that

 	•	ingests Discogs XML dumps via streaming parsers
 	•	produces typed Parquet datasets
 	•	validates outputs with automated tests